-The University of Guelph is recognized as one of the country's most inventive universities, exceling in agricultural and veterinary science.
-As Canada's food Provincial investments in U of G research have yielded new crop varieties, healthier animals, safer food, and a better environment.

-university, it prides itself particularly on research and innovation in agri-food, a key economic sector for this province and this country.
-The university has built on its 150-year legacy in agri- food innovation and discovery to become the epicentre of agricultural research and innovation for all of Canada.
+Recognized as one of the country's most inventive universities, we are tops in Canada in agricultural and veterinary science.
+U of G has built on its 150-year legacy in agrifood innovation and discovery to become the epicentre of agricultural research and innovation for all of Canada.

-A pivotal element in University's success is the unique, long-standing partnership with the Ministry.
-The partnership supports global leadership in agri-food research and innovation, veterinary medicine, environmental sciences and rural economic development.

-Under that partnership, provincial investments in U of G research have yielded new crop varieties, healthier animals, safer food, and a better environment.
+A crucial element in our success is our unique, long-standing partnership renewed this year with the Ontario Ministry of Food, Agriculture and Rural Affairs.
+Under that agreement, provincial investments in U of G research have yielded new crop varieties, healthier animals, safer food, and a better environment.